 Things to consider when choosing gluten-free bread

 When choosing a gluten-free bread, be sure to consider cost, nutrition and taste.
 You want to be sure the product you are purchasing is in your price range, has the appropriate nutrients to help prevent deficiencies and tastes good.
+It’s also good to check if the product has good reviews.

 Also, it’s difficult to find gluten-free bread that provides all the nutrition that regular bread provides.
 Especially since gluten-free bread isn’t fortified with B vitamins and minerals like regular bread typically is.

 Nutritionally, I recommend at least choosing a bread that contains fiber and iron.
 These are going to be the two more important nutrients to look out for.
+If the bread is also fortified with B vitamins and other minerals, this is an added bonus.

 Finally, if you are eating a gluten-free diet, I recommend trying out a few different gluten-free breads to see which one tastes the best to you.
 We all have different preferences, and even if a gluten-free bread has great ratings, it doesn’t mean you’ll like it.